sbldevnet/bluecoat_tracer/.github/ISSUE_TEMPLATE/bug_report.md

 **Error Logs**
 Add error logs to help explain your problem.
+Please remove or mask all data of your company.

 **XML Policy**
 Add the custom xml policy block that causes the error.
-Please, remove all data of your company.
+Please remove or mask all data of your company.

 **Additional context**
 Add any other context about the problem here.